vism2889/ECE_1895_junior_design_team_chi/README.md

 - Rub the Panther's Nose: Rub the Panther's Nose back and forth
 - Cheer Hail to Pitt: Yell into the microphone and show off your Pitt Pride.

-If you choose the correct input, you will get a point.
+If you choose the correct input, you will get a point. <br>
-If you choose the incorrect input or run out of time, the game ends.
+If you choose the incorrect input or run out of time, the game ends. <br>
+After 99 consecutive points are scored the user will have won the game, and the user will be prompted with a winning message.

 # Citations & References:
 ## Arduino Citations